poole/hyde/How-this-Works.md

 ### Better ways to display code

 Using the Pygments highlighter, we can display highlighted code snippets with optional line numbers.
 Here's an example with some of our JSON directives.
+Full list of available pygments parsers is [here](http://pygments.org/docs/lexers/)

 {% highlight json %}
 {